 High Plains provides a school nurse to assist with the general care of the students.
 The school nurse shall not provide medical attention for accidents that occur off-campus.
-All decisions regarding student illness will be made by the school nurse.
 Students who need to access the school nurse must check in with the Attendance Officer or Counselor prior to being seen and they will arrange for the school nurse to see the student.
 Students are not allowed to disrupt the Health Class at any time.
 The school nurse will oversee the implementation of the student diabetes medical management plan.